How to find something on the map

 You can use this feature to find the favorites you saved before.
 For example, your house or any other place you added to the favorites list.
 First of all, mark any point on the map as favorite (long tap - 'Add to favorites').
 After creating favorites you can see your favorite points on the main screen under the button Favorites or in 'My places' - 'Favorites' menu.
 You favorites can also be found in search.

-Enter a query into the Search filed.
+Enter a query into the Search field.
 Your favorites will be listed among other results.
 However, they'll be indicated as favorites.

 Find something in your search history